mtancret/recordreplay/README.md

 > make-tinyos

-It is normal to see "collect2: ld returned 1 exit status" Check the compile log file build/telosb/make\_tscribe.out for errors.
+It is normal to see "collect2: ld returned 1 exit status" Check the compile log file build/telosb/log.out for errors.

-Program the mote, MOTEDEV needs to be set to the mote's device location.
+Program the mote, MOTEDEV needs to be set to your mote's device location.

-> export MOTEDEV=/dev/tty.usbserial-XBTLWQL1
+> export MOTEDEV=/dev/ttyUSB0
 > install-tinyos

+First make sure the contents of flash are clear by using the following procedure.
 To enter command mode press and release the reset button while holding down the user button.
-Now press and release the user button again to dump the contents of flash to the serial port.
+Now press and release the user button a second time to dump the contents of flash to the serial port.
-To capture the contents of flash run collect.py before pressing the user button.
+After the light turns green press the user button two more times to erase the contents of flash.
+The light will turn red and then green when flash is clear.
+Then press reset to restart the mote in record mode.

+Let the mote record for 30 seconds.
+Then enter command mode again press and release the reset button while holding down the user button.
+Start the collection script.

 > collect.py

-Press and release the user button two more times to clear the flash.
+Press and release the user button a second time to dump the contents of flash to the serial port.
-Exit command mode at any time by pressing reset.

-Output of collect.py:
-build/log-gen.dat log of generic register trace
+The output of collect.py should be the following. build/log-gen.dat log of generic register trace
 build/log-state.dat log of state register trace
 build/log-int.dat log of interrupt trace
 build/log-err.dat log of error trace

+The replay the log run the replay.sh script.

+> replay.sh

+When the emulator opens press run.

 Organization
 ----------